• Skip to primary navigation

 What is SEO spam?

-If you’re wondering what is SEO spam, a good way to gain an understanding is finding this wily beast in the wild.
+If you’re wondering what SEO spam is, a good way to gain an understanding is finding this wily beast in the wild.
 In your favorite browser, search with the terms buy viagra cialis.
 (You might want to check over your shoulder first.)

 Now, without clicking anything, scroll through the results.
-Doesn’t it seem odd that seemingly non-pharmaceutical websites are advertising these medications?
+What you might encounter after the first couple of pages are a number of non-pharmaceutical websites advertising these medications.

-You’ve just spotted a few likely examples of spamdexing, where innocent websites have been hacked and injected with keywords intended to lure traffic to bad actors’ scams.
-These guys aren’t actually in the male enhancement business, they’re infected websites and unwillingly participating in a scam.
+You’ve just spotted a few likely examples of spamdexing, where innocent websites have been hacked and injected with keywords intended to lure traffic to bad actors’ domains and redirect to their web pages.
+These innocent sites aren’t actually in the male enhancement business, they’re infected websites and unwilling participants in the hackers’ dirty SEO scheme.

 What’s the purpose of search engine spam?

-Search engine spam is an attempt to manipulate search engine rankings, so traffic is lured to a scam designed by bad actors.
-To do this, the hackers gain access to a normal, healthy website, and then inject keywords and links to another web property they’ve set up to rip people off.
+Search engine spam is an attempt to manipulate search engine rankings, so traffic is lured to a bad actor’s domain.
+To do this, hackers gain access to a normal, healthy website, and then inject keywords and links to another web property they’ve set up for affiliate marketing, to monetize search traffic, or other malicious behavior.

 So, why don’t hackers just create their own websites?
-Well, they probably wouldn’t have much success.
-Search engine algorithms are designed to ignore scam websites.
+Well, they don’t always have much success with this.
+Search engine algorithms are designed to ignore scammy websites to protect search visitors and website traffic.
 That’s why hackers manipulate search engines through spamdexing.

 What types of SEO spam are out there?